SADP-18/IPhone-14-Remodelling/README.md

-a hobby to practice coding by following a tutorial
+(Incomplete) a hobby to practice coding by following a tutorial
 Reference: https://youtu.be/W5LPcpIRLzs?si=DWlLPolSZI2esfQQ